 (a) Beginning on January first, two thousand twenty-seven, and except as provided in subdivision seven of this section, each deployer of a high-risk artificial intelligence decision system shall implement and maintain a risk management policy and program to govern such deployer's deployment of the high-risk artificial intelligence decision system.
 The risk management policy and program shall specify and incorporate the principles, processes, and personnel that the deployer shall use to identify, document, and mitigate any known or reasonably foreseeable risks of algorithmic discrimination.
 The risk management policy shall be the product of an iterative process, the risk management program shall be an iterative process and both the risk management policy and program shall be planned, implemented, and regularly and systematically reviewed and updated over the lifecycle of the high-risk artificial intelligence decision system.
 Each risk management policy and program implemented and maintained pursuant to this subdivision shall be reasonable, considering: (i) the guidance and standards set forth in the latest version of: (A) the "Artificial Intelligence Risk Management Framework" published by the national institute of standards and technology; (B) ISO or IEC 42001 of the international organization for standardization; or (C) a nationally or internationally recognized risk management framework for artificial intelligence decision systems, other than the guidance and standards specified in clauses (A) and (B) of this subparagraph, that imposes requirements that are substantially equivalent to, and at least as stringent as, the requirements established pursuant to this section for risk management policies and programs; (ii) the size and complexity of the deployer; (iii) the nature and scope of the high-risk artificial intelligence decision systems deployed by the deployer, including, but not limited to, the intended uses of such high-risk artificial intelligence decision systems; and (iv) the sensitivity and volume of data processed in connection with the high-risk artificial intelligence decision systems deployed by the deployer. (b) A risk management policy and program implemented and maintained pursuant to paragraph (a) of this subdivision may cover multiple high-risk artificial intelligence decision systems deployed by the deployer.

-(a) create and maintain technical documentation for the general-purpose artificial intelligence model, which shall: (i) include: (A) the training and testing processes for such general-purpose artificial intelligence model; and (B) the results of an evaluation of such general-purpose artificial intelligence model performed to determine whether such general-purpose artificial intelligence model is in compliance with the provisions of this article; (ii) include, as appropriate, considering the size and risk profile of such general-purpose artificial intelligence model, at least: (A) the tasks such general-purpose artificial intelligence model is intended to perform; (B) the type and nature of artificial intelligence decision systems in which such general-purpose artificial intelligence model is intended to be integrated; (C) acceptable use policies for such general-purpose artificial intelligence model; (D) the date such general-purpose artificial intelligence model is released; (E) the methods by which such general-purpose artificial intelligence model is distributed; and (F) the modality and format of inputs and outputs for such general-purpose artificial intelligence model; and (iii) be reviewed and revised at least annually, or more frequently, as necessary to maintain the accuracy of such technical documentation;
+Beginning on January first, two thousand twenty-seven, each developer of a general-purpose artificial intelligence model shall, except as provided in subdivision two of this section: (a) create and maintain technical documentation for the general-purpose artificial intelligence model, which shall: (i) include: (A) the training and testing processes for such general-purpose artificial intelligence model; and (B) the results of an evaluation of such general-purpose artificial intelligence model performed to determine whether such general-purpose artificial intelligence model is in compliance with the provisions of this article; (ii) include, as appropriate, considering the size and risk profile of such general-purpose artificial intelligence model, at least: (A) the tasks such general-purpose artificial intelligence model is intended to perform; (B) the type and nature of artificial intelligence decision systems in which such general-purpose artificial intelligence model is intended to be integrated; (C) acceptable use policies for such general-purpose artificial intelligence model; (D) the date such general-purpose artificial intelligence model is released; (E) the methods by which such general-purpose artificial intelligence model is distributed; and (F) the modality and format of inputs and outputs for such general-purpose artificial intelligence model; and (iii) be reviewed and revised at least annually, or more frequently, as necessary to maintain the accuracy of such technical documentation;

-§ 524.
-Logging.
 Every time a licensee's system operates it shall automatically generate a log.
 Standards related to the specific types of events that are required to be logged, the format in which logs must be kept, the individuals or entities permitted to access logs and the conditions governing such access, the encryption and cybersecurity protocols to be applied to logs, the procedures for both the preservation and disposal of logs, and any other actions pertinent to log management shall conform to the standards set by the secretary.
 Such logs shall be preserved for a period of ten years from the date they are generated and shall be subject to inspection under section five hundred twenty-six of this article.

-§ 527.
-Books, records, source code, and logs to be kept.
 1. Every operator shall maintain such books, records, source code, and logs as the secretary shall require provided however that every operator shall, at least, maintain a copy of all logs generated from the system as well as a backup of every version of the system which shall be stored in a safe manner as prescribed by the secretary.
 2. By a date to be set by the secretary, each operator shall annually file a report with the secretary giving such information as the secretary may require concerning the business and operations during the preceding calendar year of the operator within the state under the authority of this article.
 Such report shall be subscribed and affirmed as true by the operator under the penalties of perjury and be in the form prescribed by the secretary.
 In addition to such annual reports, the secretary may require of operators such additional regular or special reports as the secretary may deem necessary to the proper supervision of operators under this article.
 Such additional reports shall be in the form prescribed by the secretary and shall be subscribed and affirmed as true under the penalties of perjury.

 A large developer shall conduct an annual review of any safety and security protocol required by this section to account for any changes to the capabilities of their frontier models and industry best practices and, if necessary, make modifications to such safety and security protocol.
 If any modifications are made, the large developer shall publish the safety and security protocol in the same manner as required pursuant to paragraph (c) of subdivision one of this section.